slipstream/SlipStreamDocumentation/documentation/administrator_guide/installation.md

 These instructions assume that you will be using the prebuilt binary packages for SlipStream.
-If you want to build your own packages from the source, refer to the Developers Guide.
+If you want to build your own packages from the source, refer to the Developer Guide.

 ## Yum repository configuration